Abdur Rahman Kashgari: Early life and education

 Abdur Rahman was born in the village of Tashmiliq in Kashgar, East Turkestan (present-day Xinjiang, China).
 His father, Abdul Hadi Damolla, was a local Uyghur mullah popularly referred to as Beit-Akhunum.
 As a result of instability in their home region following the 1911 Revolution and the establishment of the Republic of China, his father, elder brother and two sisters were arrested by the new regime and the family property was taken away.
 His maternal uncle suggested to Abdur Rahman's mother that they join the Muslim refugee groups migrating to the subcontinent with the assistance of a guerrilla force.
 However, Abdur Rahman's mother hoped for her family to eventually be freed and so she remained in Kashgar though Abdur Rahman was keen on furthering his Islamic studies in India.

 Abdur Rahman's initial education began under the local Islamic scholars in Kashgar.
 After leaving behind his family in Kashgar, eleven-year old Abdur Rahman joined the caravan towards India.
 They passed through Karakol and the Pamir Mountains, eventually reaching a place called Dukhan in Afghanistan.
 From there, they reached a place called Barik near Fayzabad, Badakhshan.
 From there, they reached Chitral via Zebak where they received assistance from Mehtar Amir ul-Mulk, and subsequently went to Dargai.
 After months of walking on foot, they finally went from Dargai to Amritsar via rail.
 The adviser there appeared in the services of Maulana Abdullah Minhas, in whose name the Mehtar of Chitral had kindly written a letter of recommendation.
-According to the Mehtar's instructions, he served Abdul Hye Hasani, principal of the Darul Uloom Nadwatul Ulama in Lucknow, British India.
-Finding refuge in the Nadwatul Ulama orphanage in 1922, he became a student at the same institute up-to higher level, gaining a strong grounding in the Islamic sciences such as Hadith studies, tafsir, Arabic literature and other subjects under Abdul Hye Hasani.
+According to the Mehtar's instructions, he served Abdul Hai Hasani, principal of the Darul Uloom Nadwatul Ulama in Lucknow, British India.
+Finding refuge in the Nadwatul Ulama orphanage in 1922, he became a student at the same institute up-to higher level, gaining a strong grounding in the Islamic sciences such as Hadith studies, tafsir, Arabic literature and other subjects under Abdul Hai Hasani.
 He graduated from Nadwatul Ulama in 1347 AH (1929 CE).
 He then went on to study at the University of Lucknow where he received a Fazil-e-Adab degree.
 Kashgari received a certificate in the seven qira'at from the Madrasa-e-Furqania.